cwang16/Phenotyping-of-Chalkiness-in-Rice/README.md

  <br />

 ##
-The repository introduced a tool segementing rice chalkiness from rice seeds using Grad-CAM (Selvaraju et al, ICCV, 2017).
-The Pytorch implementation of Grad-CAM (WonKwang Lee, 2018), available at https://github.com/1Konny/gradcam_plus_plus-pytorch, was used to segment chaliness area from rice seed.
-Models are trained with polished rice (1000+ seeds) and unpolished rice (10000+ seeds), respectively.
-The dataset, model, and code where the layers are modified according to the rice chlakiness segmentation is made available here to enable easy training or fine-tuning of models for other sets of seeds chalkiness segmentation.
+The repository contains data and models for detecting chalkiness in rice grains.
+The models are based on a weakly supervised segementation approach, Grad-CAM (Selvaraju et al., 2017).
+The Pytorch implementation of Grad-CAM (WonKwang Lee, 2018), available at https://github.com/1Konny/gradcam_plus_plus-pytorch, was used to segment chaliness area from rice grains.
+We experiment with models that are trained with both polished and unpolished rice seeds.
+The dataset, model, and code are available in this repository to enable reproducibility, reuse and transfer of knowledge to chalkiness detection tasks for other types of rice seeds.
 <br />

 <br>